Skip to Content

 Journal Articles

-(2023, Forthcoming) "Five Intersections of Race and Class" (With Michael Martinez) Historical Materialism.
+(2024) "Five Intersections of Race and Class" (With Michael Martinez) Historical Materialism. (published online ahead of print 2024).
+Also available for free as pre-print through Scholarship@Western.

 (2023) "A Class Functionalist Theory of Race," (With Michael Martinez) Du Bois Review.